- Is everything organically grown?

 17. How much does a share cost?

-A full share, meaning 22 weeks of produce is $835 if paid in full.
-A bi-weekly share, 11 weeks of produce, is $435 if paid in full.
-Our mini share, 22 weeks, is $340.
-If you choose a payment plan, administrative fees may be added.
-Sign up early and get a discount!
+A large share, meaning 22 weeks of produce is $814.76 if paid in full.
+A medium share, 22 weeks of produce, is $560.17 if paid in full.
+Our small share, 22 weeks, is $356.47.
+Please note that you will see these reduced prices (for payment in full) only after you choose the Full Payment option during the signup process.
+Sign up early to get your chosen location and day!

 18. Can I buy products from the farm even if I am not a CSA member?

 Yes!
 We are open for retail during regular CSA pickup hours, Tuesday Through Friday from 11:00 – 6:00 pm during the CSA season.
-Off season (November to May), we are open the first and third Saturdays of the month, from 10:30 am – 12:30 noon.
+Offseason (December to May), we are open the first and third Saturdays of the month, from 10:30 am – 1:30 pm.
 If these times are not convenient for you, just give us a call and we will find a time that works for both of us!

 20. What is Farm Market style?

 Farm market style is designed to be similar to shopping at a farmers market.
-Members will select their own produce from bulk bins, following the guidelines on the whiteboard in the Share Shed each week.
+Members will select their own produce from bulk bins, following the guidelines on the chalkboard in the CSA pickup area.